-Record type 21 is written by the Error Statistics by Volume (ESV) option when a user data set on magnetic tape is closed or processed by End-of-Volume.
+Record type 21 is written by the Error Statistics by Volume (ESV) option when a user data set on magnetic tape is demounted.
 This record is written to the SMF data set only if ESV=SMF is specified in the SCHEDULR macro instruction at system generation.
 The length is 44 bytes.

 This record contains error statistics information about the tape volume which can be analyzed, formatted, and printed by IFHSTATR or your own user routine.
 (See "IFHSTATR" in OS/VS Utilities, GC35-0005.)
+In VS1, statistics are recorded for only the first data set on a volume.
+In VS2, statistics are recorded for the entire volume during the period of time that the volume is mounted regardless of the number of data sets on the volume being accessed and regardless of the number of CLOSE macro instructions issued.

 Decimal Displacement Hexadecimal Displacement Field Size Data Format Contents

-0 0 1 binary System indicator

-Bit Meaning When Set

-6 VS2 7 VS1
+0 0 1 binary System indicator Bit Meaning When Set 6 VS2 7 VS1

 1 1 1 binary Record type

 2 2 4 binary Time, in hundredths of a second, record was moved to SMF buffer

 6 6 4 packed Date record was moved to SMF buffer, in the form 00YYDDDF, where F is the sign

-10 Α 2 EBCDIC System identification
+10 А 2 EBCDIC System identification

 12 С 2 EBCDIC System model identifier

-14 Ε 2 binary Length of rest of record including this field
+14 E 2 binary Length of rest of record including this field

 16 10 6 EBCDIC Volume serial number

 22 16 2 binary Channel/unit address

 24 18 4 binary UCB type

 28 1C 1 binary Number of temporary read errors

 29 1D 1 binary Number of temporary write errors

-30 1 E 2 binary Number of start I/Os
+30 1E 2 binary Number of start I/Os

 32 20 1 binary Number of permanent read errors

 33 21 1 binary Number of permanent write errors

 34 22 1 binary Number of noise blocks

 35 23 2 binary Number of erase gaps

 37 25 2 binary Number of cleaner actions

 39 27 1 binary Tape density (Format of this field is the same as that of DCBDEN, the tape density field in the DCB.)

 40 28 2 binary Block size or 0 1

 42 2A 2 Reserved